CS-433/ml-project-2-bouldering_team2/README.md

 ## Usage Specification
 To reproduce this project code, it is recommended to:
 1. take a look on `Mediapipe.ipynb` which demonstrates how pose landmarks are extracted from the given videos.
+2. `FullTimeseries.ipynb` illustrates how time series features are generated based on the pose landmarks.
-2. `PoseNormalization.ipynb` shows how we normalize the landmark data.
+3. `PoseNormalization.ipynb` shows how we normalize the landmark data.
-3.
+4. There is no strong dependency order on `150Frames.ipynb` and `1Frame.ipynb`, so please feel free to take a look on these two notebooks.